Stocking Texas lakes and ponds

 The size of your pond or lake is the major factor that will determine the species and quantity of fish to stock, the degree of management needed to maintain these fish, and how many fish you can harvest each year.

 If you are controlling the initial stocking of a pond or lake, in very small ponds it’s usually best to stock only catfish since they provide more fishing recreation, food for the table, and can be fed commercially prepared feed.
 Many existing farm ponds – especially those built simply for cattle watering – will have a variety of fish brought in by drainage, and by eggs sticking to the feet of waterfowl or birds from neighboring stocked ponds.
 Ponds and lakes larger than one surface acre or greater are more suitable for multiple species.
 The type species you may stock will be dependent on water depth, temperature, and oxygen content; live floating, submerged, and emergent vegetation; dead standing or fallen timber, and artificial cover such as sunken concrete blocks, rocks, and other structure constructed of plastic, PVC pipe, or other man made materials.
 Learning the habitat requirements and preferences of common fishes will help land owners to not only manage the needs of various life stages of those fishes but also provide habitat that improves angler success.
 For Texas ponds, warm season water temperatures are too high and oxygen to low for non-native rainbow trout.
-Hybrid striped bass do not reproduce, so do they do not need spawning habitat, but they do need deep, open water and adequate forage production in those habitats.

 Create Fish Habitat